raygun101/MarkupKit/README.md

 The `owner` parameter represents the view's owner.
 It is often an instance of `UIViewController`, but this is not strictly required.
 For example, custom table and collection view cell types often specify themselves as the owner.

-If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class; for example, _LoginView~horizontal.xml_.
+If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class; for example, _LoginViewController~horizontal.xml_.
 Size classes are named as follows:

 * Regular width, regular height - "normal"
 * Regular width, compact height - "horizontal"
 * Compact width, regular height - "vertical"
 * Compact width, compact height - "minimal"

-If a size class-specific document is not found, `LMViewBuilder` will fall back to the default document name (e.g. _LoginView.xml_).
+If a size class-specific document is not found, `LMViewBuilder` will fall back to the default document name (e.g. _LoginViewController.xml_).

 The `root` parameter represents the value that will be used as the root view instance when the document is loaded.
 This value is often `nil`, meaning that the root view will be specified by the document itself.
 However, when non-`nil`, it means that the root view is being provided by the caller.
 In this case, the reserved `<root>` tag can be used as the document's root element to refer to this view.